randomuserhi/Deep-Engine/DeepEngineDocs/00 - TODO.md

 	- https://stackoverflow.com/a/12938588

 - [ ] Reorganise to use CMake
-- [ ] Reorganise to separate includes from source files
-	- This is to match the standard of having "include" folder etc...
-	- Also remove relative `#include`'s (have the compiler link to the include directory)

 - [ ] Broader support for CPU Architectures - Macros for each architecture as well (Currently only supports 64 bit)
 	- [ ] ARM